Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Yeah, I remember him.

-I remember him.
 Don't know his name, but I know.

 Bit of a douchebag.

 Soon after, obviously, it had some conservation work done.
-Need a bit of a patch and repair.

 According to Kel, by the start of the Second World War,

-Chloe and Young and Jacksons were so enmeshed in military mythology
+Chloe and Young and Jackson's were so enmeshed in military mythology

-You know, the army march songs.
+You know, the Army March songs.

-So there was a little line in it about Chloe,
+So there was a little line in it about Chloe, which I don't understand it,

-which I don't understand it, but I'll read it.
+but I'll read it.

 Four lines here.

-Now, this is poetry, though.
+Now this is poetry, though.

 I'll tell you that.

-So it's got a rhyme.
+So it's going to rhyme.

-It's got a rhyme in it.
+It's got a rhyme.

 All right, we'll see.